rendivs925/vibe_cli/docs/The_Ultimate_End_to_End_Workflow_for_Vibe_CLI.md

 - Ability to intervene and edit anything, anytime, with their favorite editor
 - No surprises, no hallucinations into system files
 - Git-backed safety and history
+- Enterprise-grade privacy and security
+- Autonomous error fixing with surgical precision
 - Feels like having a brilliant but silent junior dev sitting next to you — proposing, never acting without your sign-off.

+**Vibe CLI: The Complete Agentic Coding System**

+Built for the modern power user who demands:
+- ⚡ Performance without compromise
+- 🔒 Privacy and security by default
+- 🛠️ Absolute control and transparency
+- 🤖 Autonomous assistance when needed
+- 📚 Institutional knowledge retention

-Implement this, and Vibe CLI becomes the purest, most respected agentic tool in any Arch/Rust/neovim warrior's arsenal.
+Vibe CLI becomes the purest, most respected agentic tool in any Arch/Rust/neovim warrior's arsenal.